 On import, the new images go into a year folder inside my Pictures folder, organized by the year-month-day labeled folders.
 That way each new folder follows the last one at the end of the list, making backups easier.
 I use the year folders to reduce the number of folders shown in the Lightroom Library by keeping all but the year folder I’m using un-expanded.
 As an example, my date folder label is 2009-02-15, for a Feb.
 15th, 2009 shoot, and it goes into Pictures/2009/.
 I don’t much care if the morning shoot was birds in Seattle, and that evening was historic buildings in Sitka, AK.
 The images are text (keyword), star rating and/or date searchable using the Library Filter.
 I’ve completely gotten away from grouping images by location, or trip, or subject, like in the film days.
 Digital is a different animal.
 If putting your images in date-only folders is too scary, tack a custom label on the end of the folder name so when you’re looking at the folder column you’ll have an indicator of the content.
 And for same date shoots, one could be, say, 2008-05-20_Seattle and another 2008-05-20_Sitka.

 For individual file names, I select all images in the folder, and then do a group re-name with a custom preset that again starts with the date.
 I only have to add a short custom name that’s part of the preset.
 The preset automatically adds a three-digit sequential number.
-In the past I included my last name, but that was only because a client required it.
 For example, if I’m shooting at the Seattle Arboretum, a file name may look like this: 20090110_arb_001.

 Back to FAQ